imaantaheri/labeled_traffic_data/README.md

 pip install pyod == 1.0.7
 ```

 The inputs of this code are listed belw.
-The 'directory' should be modified according to the location of the csv data files.
+The `directory` should be modified according to the location of the csv data files.

 ```
 # Inputs